jpmzx/jpmzx-real_estate_back/README.md

 -   GET http://localhost:5000/property/public/?year=2011&city=bogota
 -   GET http://localhost:5000/property/

-Feel free to import the file called postman-export.json to your installed Postman to facilitate the process of endpoints consumption.
+Feel free to import the file named postman-export.json into your installed Postman to ease the endpoint consumption process.
 ## Checking grammar and pep8 compliance

-In order to check the pep8 code compliance you can run the followinf commands, those commands will return an output in your terminal for each encountered non-compliant lines of code.
+To verify compliance with the pep8 standard, you can run the following commands, those commands will return an output in your terminal for each non-compliant line of code that it finds.

 ```bash
 (.venv) $ pycodestyle tests/*